| Shropshire Union CanalShropshire Union Canal History

 the late 1970's when a canal restoration group were making themselves known.
 It is thought that many of the

+canal's structures were purposely destroyed to prevent any hope of re-opening the branch.
 At the first road bridge west of Norbury Junction, on a minor road near Lower Oulton, there

 is a canal bridge (Maltshovel) and the 5th lock on the flight.
 This can be reached on foot though it is